 Lie #1:

-gentle and quiet spirit, a woman should be practically mute.
+To have a gentle and quiet spirit, a woman should be practically mute.
 Strong personalities and women that are boisterous or outgoing are not walking fully in the light, or they are not as holy as those women that tend to keep to themselves.

 Let me start by saying that I understand and recognize the importance of using discretion when choosing what you are going to say.
 Proverbs 13:3 says that, "Whoever guards his mouth preserves his life; he who opens wide his lips comes to ruin", so there is a clear Biblical call to use wisdom and good judgment when choosing what to say and when to say it.